|

 Publications

-Describes the effect of hospital closure on the local economy, based on a study of county level economic data for 1990–2000 in rural counties experiencing a hospital closure.
+This article describes the effect of hospital closures on the local economies based on a study of county-level economic data for 1990-2000 in rural counties experiencing hospital closures.